aamiralidev/lsp/docs/window_workDoneProgress_cancel.md

 #### Response Structure

 There is no specific response structure for `window/workDoneProgress/cancel`.
-Upon receiving this request, the server should cancel the associated task as soon as possible if it’s still running.
+Upon receiving this request, the server should cancel the associated task as soon as possible if it s still running.

 #### Summary